 Why Live in Roosevelt

-Roosevelt in Dayton is a neighborhood rich with historic charm, featuring homes primarily from the late 1800s and early 1900s.
-The architectural styles include American Foursquare, bungalow, and Craftsman designs, with many properties needing renovations, though some have been fully restored.
-The area has a mix of renters and owner-occupied homes, with residential streets concentrated in the northern half, while businesses and industrial buildings dominate the southern half.
-The Greater Dayton Recreation Center serves as a community hub, offering fitness facilities, an indoor pool, and various programs for all ages.
+Featuring a variety of homes from the late 1800s and early 1900s, Roosevelt is a neighborhood rich with historical charm.
+Architectural styles found here include American Foursquare, bungalow, and Craftsman.
+Many properties in the neighborhood are in need of renovations, though some have been fully restored.
+The area has a mix of rented and owner-occupied homes.
+Residential streets are concentrated in the northern half of the neighborhood, while businesses and industrial buildings dominate the southern half.
+The Greater Dayton Recreation Center serves as a community hub and offers fitness facilities, an indoor pool and various programs for all ages.
 Outdoor enthusiasts can enjoy the Wolf Creek Trail, which spans nearly 19 miles and connects to the Great Miami Recreational Trail.
-For typical city park amenities, several small parks are within 2 miles of the neighborhood.
+Several small city parks are within 2 miles of the neighborhood.
 Dining options along James H McGee Boulevard include Taste of Jamaica, Sharks Fish & Chicken, and Gem City Coney Shack and Grill.
-The nearest grocery store is More for Less, with Gem City Market just 1 mile away, providing fresh produce and community services.
-The Dayton Metro Library West Branch offers a food pantry, snacks for children, and a free clothing boutique.
-Roosevelt residents benefit from easy access to downtown via West Third Street and Highway 35, with minimal congestion except at key intersections.
-Bus stops are conveniently located, and Dayton International Airport is 14 miles away.
+The nearest grocery store is More for Less, and Gem City Market is just 1 mile away.
+The Dayton Metro Library West Branch offers a food pantry and a free clothing boutique.
+Roosevelt residents benefit from easy access to downtown via West Third Street and Highway 35.
+Bus stops can be found throughout the neighborhood, and Dayton International Airport is 14 miles away.

 Frequently Asked Questions